 Donald added that "Celebrity Apprentice" didn't always have a negative impact on the contestants' careers, citing Season 7's runner-up, country singer Trace Adkins, as an example.

 After his appearance on the show, Trace scored his biggest hit: "He said, 'You know, Mr. Trump, before I met, before I did this show, I couldn't get a ticket to the Country Music Awards.
 And now I'm hosting them.'"

-Trump said Jesse James, another past contestant on 'Celebrity Apprentice,' was "really tough and he was really smart."
-But he seemed strange: "I used to ask him, 'What the hell does Sandra Bullock see in you?'"
+Trump said Jesse James, another past contestant on "Celebrity Apprentice," was "really tough and he was really smart."
+But he also seemed strange.

+"I used to ask him, 'What the hell does Sandra Bullock see in you?'"
+Trump admitted.

 Donald said Jesse lost, in part because he refused to enlist his wife's help: "He really seemed to love Sandra, but he never brought her on the show."

-Howard wondered how Donald managed to stay faithful--Donald had an answer ready: "You have to be in love with somebody."
+Howard wondered how Donald managed to stay faithful and Donald had an answer ready: "You have to be in love with somebody."
 Donald later added: "It's always good to be busy."